Frederick Hambright: Early life

-Frederick Hambright was born to Conrad Hambrecht on May 1, 1727, in Moosbach, Bavaria (then part of the Holy Roman Empire and in present-day Germany).
+Frederick Hambright was born to Conrad Hambrecht on May 1, 1727, in Moosbach, Electorate of Bavaria, Holy Roman Empire.
 He lived there for the first eleven years of his life, until the family immigrated to the Pennsylvania Colony on October 27, 1738, initially settling in Lancaster County.
 At the age of eighteen, Hambright left his father's home for Henrico County, Virginia.
 There he married his first wife, Sarah Hardin, sister of Colonel Joseph Hardin, who bore him 12 children, six of whom were raised to maturity.

-Along with several neighbors, Hambright again emigrated, in 1760, to rural Mecklenburg County, North Carolina (in the area which was to become Tryon County in 1768), settling near the Catawba River close to a frontier fortification that ensured his family's protection from Indian attacks.
+Along with several neighbors, Hambright again emigrated, in 1760, to rural Mecklenburg County, North Carolina (in the area which was to become Tryon County in 1768), settling near the Catawba River close to a frontier fortification that ensured his family's protection from Native American attacks.
 This area was to become part of Lincoln County, North Carolina, in 1779, and eventually Gaston County, in 1846.
 Thomas Dixon Jr. was his grandson.